openservicemesh/osm/demo/README.md

 ## Run the Demo
 1. From the root of this repository execute `./demo/run-demo.sh`.
+The demo script assumes you have Azure Container Registry and automatically provisions credentials to your local workstation and pushes a secret to your Kubernetes cluster
    This script will:
-   - compile both the Endpoint Discovery Service and the Secrets Discovery Service, create separate containers and push these to the workstation's default container registry (See `~/.docker/config.json`)
+   - compile OSM's control plane (ADS), create separate a container image and push it to the workstation's default container registry (See `~/.docker/config.json`)
+   - create a `bookstore-mesh` service that provides the `bookstore-mesh` domain for the `bookstore` service backends
+   - create a `bookbuyer` service that curls `bookstore-mesh` domain for books (see `demo/cmd/bookbuyer/bookbuyer.go`); creates a container and uploats it to your contaner registry; creates a deployment for the `bookbuyer` service
-   - create a BookBuyer service, composed of a Bash script running `curl http://bookstore.mesh/` in an infinite loop (see `demo/bookbuyer.sh`); creates a container and uploats it to your contaner registry
+   - create a `bookthief` service that curls the `bookstore-mesh` domain for books (see `demo/cmd/bookthief/bookthief.go`); creates a container and uploats it to your contaner registry; creates a deployment for the `bookthief` service
-   - create a Bookstore service, composed of a single binary, a web server, which increases a counter (books bought) on every GET request/response and returns that counter in a header; creates a container and uploats it to your contaner registry
+   - create 2 backends for `bookstore-mesh` service `bookstore-v1` and `bookstore-v2`, composed of a single binary, a web server, which increases a counter (books bought) on every GET request/response and returns that counter in a header; creates a container and uploats it to your contaner registry
-   - the demo script assumes you have Azure Container Registry and automatically provisions credentials to your local workstation and pushes a secret to your Kubernetes cluster
-   - another script creates certificates to be distributed by SDS and saves these in the Kubernetes cluster
-   - bootstrap Envoy configs (ConfigMaps) for the bookstore and bookbuyer services are also uploaded (applid) to the K8s cluster
-   - a Kubernetes Deployment and Services are applied for the bookstore, bookbuyer, eds, and sds containers
-   - an SMI TrafficSplit policy is applied
+   - applies SMI traffic policies allowing `bookbuyer` to access `bookstore-v1` and `bookstore-v2`, while preventing `bookthief` from accessing the `bookstore` services
-   - finally a script runs in an infinite loop querying the Pods within the Kubernetes cluster
+   - finally a command indefinitely watches the relevant pods within the Kubernetes cluster

-1. To see the results of deploying the services and the service mesh - run the tailing script: `./demo/tail-bookbuyer.sh`
+1. To see the results of deploying the services and the service mesh - run the tailing scripts:
-   - the script will connect to the bookbuyer Kubernetes Pod and will stream its logs
+   - the scripts will connect to the respecitve Kubernetes Pod and stream its logs
-   - the output will be the output of the cURL command to the `bookstore.mesh` service and the count of books sold
+   - the output will be the output of the curl command to the `bookstore-mesh` domain and the count of books sold
-   - a properly working service mesh will result in HTTP 200 OK responses from the bookstore, along with a monotonically increasing counter appearing in the response headers.
+   - a properly working service mesh will result in HTTP 200 OK with `./demo/tail-bookbuyer.sh` along with a monotonically increasing counter appearing in the response headers, while `./demo/tail-bookthief.sh` will result in HTTP 404 Not Found

 ## Onboarding VMs to a service mesh